quasarframework/quasar/docs/src/pages/quasar-cli-webpack/convert-to-quasar-cli-with-webpack.md

 history: createHistory(process.env.MODE === 'ssr' ? void 0 : process.env.VUE_ROUTER_BASE)
 ```

-### Step 3: Check the new quasar.config.js
+### Step 3: Check the new quasar.config file

 There are property changes in `build`, `devServer`, and all Quasar Modes (pwa, ssr, etc).
-The props are detailed in [quasar.config.js](/quasar-cli-webpack/quasar-config-js) page.
+The props are detailed in the [quasar.config file](/quasar-cli-webpack/quasar-config-file) page.
 You will have to manually port your configuration to the Quasar CLI with Webpack architecture.

 ### Step 4: Browser compatibility